 So, do you want your marriage to be saved?
 If yes, counseling is the answer.

-Why is it important?
+Why is divorce counseling important?

-Now and then, we do something that we were not supposed to do, but before we did it, we were sure it is the right thing and we can’t go wrong with our decision.
-It’s exactly the same with our actions in marriage.
+Now and then, we do something that we were not supposed to do, but before we did it, we were sure it was the right thing, and we can’t go wrong with our decision.
+It’s precisely the same as our actions in marriage.

 Going to a professional is the first step.
-The best way is the therapist to work with both the partners, but solo therapy is also helpful.
-Through conversation and known methods, the therapist will help you and your partner in keeping the marriage alive and healthy.
+The best way is for the therapist to work with both the partners.
+Solo therapy is also helpful.
+Through conversation and known methods, divorce counseling will help you and your partner keep the marriage alive and healthy.
 Specific couple counseling exercises help a great deal.

 Last thing to have in mind if you still can’t decide about seeing a therapist are children.
 It is a proven fact that children who grow in healthy families are happier and will be raised in the best way possible.
 Children from divorced families have difficulties in different areas of life and are generally more unhappy in later life.